it-at-m/Praktikumsplaner/docs/documentation/architecture/adr/adr010-data-test-attributes.md

 ## Context

-The UI is to be tested end-to-end with Selenium.
-Selenium locates elements via selectors.
-Selecting elements by CSS classes (e.g. Vuetify utility classes), tag structure or visible text is brittle: class names change with styling, the DOM structure produced by Vuetify changes between versions, and visible text changes with i18n or copy edits.
+The UI is to be tested end-to-end with automated browser test tools.
+Such tools locate elements via selectors.
+Selecting elements by CSS classes (e.g.
+Vuetify utility classes),
+tag structure or visible text is brittle: class names change with styling, the DOM structure produced by Vuetify changes between versions, and visible text changes with i18n or copy edits.
 Every such change silently breaks the